RossWorks/A3/README.txt

   3rd flag the airoil being supercritical or not
   4th line is the header line
   from the 5th line until EOF there is the polar for the airfoil

-  AIRPLANE.DAT and FUSELAGE.DAT are not yet used for calculation, but they must be in the folder.